Pairman/PTP/README.md

+## About Pear Textures Pack
+Pear Textures Pack is a simplistic textures pack for both Java and Bedrock Edition which changes the look of almost every block, item and entity.The colors of the textures are really soft and clean.
+Versions for Bedrock Edition not only has smooth ui but also adds some useful stuff,such as in-game coordinates addon and no debug information.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Pairman/PTP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.